antirek/agi-number-archer-app/README.md

 # agi-number-archer-app

-Sample app for #npm agi-number-archer
+Sample app for #npm [agi-number-archer](http://github.com/antirek/agi-number-archer)

+Use this sample app for creating your working app with your settings.

 ## Install